fepalemes/arctica-crud-react/README.md

-# CRUD alunos - Arctica
+# Students - CRUD
-CRUD developed in React for the Arctica company exam
+CRUD developed in React.

 To check the project deployed on web, go to: https://arctica.fepalemes.com.br/